Shan-e-Shafiq/Weather-App/README.md

 <h1>Weather App</h1>
 <h4>Software type : Web App</h4>
-<p>This App uses Third party APIs for checking where of an city entered by the user as input.
+<p>This App uses third party APIs for checking the current weather of a city entered by the user as input.
 It can also provide weather details of your current location by just clicking a button.</p>
 <h3>Technologies Used</h3>
 <ul>
   <li>HTML5</li>